Shaun Marcum: Milwaukee Brewers

-On December 6, at the 2010 MLB Winter Meetings, Marcum was traded to the Milwaukee Brewers in exchange for infield prospect Brett Lawrie.
+On December 6, 2010, at the Winter Meetings, Marcum was traded to the Milwaukee Brewers in exchange for infield prospect Brett Lawrie.

 On July 4, 2011, Marcum hit his first Major League home run, a grand slam off Daniel Hudson of the Arizona Diamondbacks.
 Despite the home run, the Diamondbacks won the game 8–6.
 In the 2011 NLDS against Arizona, Marcum gave up a grand slam to Paul Goldschmidt, which sealed a win for the Diamondbacks.
 However, the Brewers won the series in five games.
 In 2011, he went 13–7, with a 3.54 ERA and 158 strikeouts in a career-high 2002/3 innings.

 Due to injury, Marcum's 2012 season was cut short to just 21 starts.
 He went 7–4 with a 3.70 ERA and 109 strikeouts for the Brewers.
 After the season, he elected free agency.

 New York Mets

 On January 30, 2013, Marcum signed a one-year contract worth $4 million with the New York Mets.
 Through his first 11 games (9 of which were starts) for the Mets, Marcum posted a dismal 0–9 record with a 5.76 ERA.
 He recorded his first win as a Met in a game against the Chicago White Sox on June 26, 2013.
 Marcum pitched eight innings and yielded only four hits and two walks while striking out two.
 He underwent surgery on his pitching shoulder on July 15, 2013, and was ruled out for the rest of the season.
-Marcum was waived/injured by the Mets on July 23, 2013.
+Marcum was released by the Mets on July 23, 2013.
 Marcum finished his lone season in New York with a 1–10 record, 5.29 earned run average, and 60 strikeouts in 781/3 innings pitched.

 Cleveland Indians

 On December 16, 2013, Marcum signed a minor league contract with the Cleveland Indians.
 While pitching in extended spring training, on May 22, 2014, Marcum was shut down after problems with his injured shoulder occurred.
 He pitched in just eight games (one start) for the Triple-A Columbus Clippers in 2014, going 1–0 with an ERA of 2.35.

 On November 18, 2014, Marcum signed a minor league deal to remain with the Indians organization.
 He started the 2015 season on the Columbus roster, but was called up to the Indians on April 12, 2015, without having pitched for Columbus.
 The Indians designated Marcum for assignment on April 14.
 He was added back to the Indians' roster on May 20.
-He was subsequently designated for assignment once more on June 18.
+Marcum was subsequently designated for assignment once more on June 18.
+He cleared waivers and was sent outright to Triple-A Columbus on June 20.
+Marcum elected free agency on October 7.